How to maximize your Alaska Airlines companion fare

 - Four MVP Gold guest upgrade codes are issued each year to MVP Gold and 75K members, who may use them for themselves or share with a friend.
 Eligible fares include Y, S, B, M, H, Q, L, V, and K.

 Consider that the difference between the cheapest fare and an upgradeable fare may be a small amount — it could be $10 or $100 or perhaps more.
 But you only need to pay that amount for the primary traveler.
-The companion still pays just $99 plus tax.
+The companion still pays just $99 plus taxes and fees.
 Because the companion is booked into the same fare, both can benefit from an instant upgrade.
 (The companion still needs to redeem miles, redeem a guest upgrade, or have elite status.)

 Changing or cancelling your companion fare

 Plans change, and Alaska Airlines makes it easy to adjust your flight.
 All travelers can make free changes 60 days or more before departure, and members with MVP Gold or 75K elite status can even make free changes on the day of departure.
 Fortunately, you can also make changes to flights booked with a companion fare discount.
-It’s easy to do online, and in most cases the companion’s fare won’t change unless there are new taxes.
+It’s easy to do online, and in most cases the companion’s fare won’t change unless there are new taxes and fees.

 Be careful, though!
 Some travelers prefer to cancel their flight and receive a credit in their online wallet to use for a future ticket.
 Do not use this option with a companion fare.
 Once redeemed, the companion fare discount code cannot be used again for a new reservation.
 If you want to use your discount code for another trip, always make a change instead.